BimboA/BimboA/README.md

 - 👋 Hi, I’m @BimboA
-- 👀 I’m interested in DeevOPs
+- 👀 I’m interested in DevOPs
 - 🌱 I’m a Computer Scientist
 - 💞️ I’m looking to collaborate on DEvOPs projects
 - 📫 How to reach me ...